RoAF 57th Air Base: Other deployments

 The United States Marine Corps Black Sea Rotational Force was headquartered at the base from 2010 until 2018, when the Corps was moved to Norway.
 In 2016, two F-22 Raptors arrived at the base as part of a Rapid Response program training exercise.
-After a few hours at the base, the F-22s flew back to Great Britain.
+After a few hours at the base, the F-22s flew back to the United Kingdom.

 In March 2016, four CF-188 Hornets of the Royal Canadian Air Force 425 Tactical Fighter Squadron were deployed at the base for about a month, to participate in the Resilient Resolve 2016 exercise.

 Starting from 2022, an ARTEMIS special mission aircraft of the United States Army deployed here for reconnaissance of Eastern Europe.
 Elements of the French-led Multinational Battlegroup headquartered at Cincu under Mission Aigle are also deployed at the base since 2022.
 In 2023, an Italian Air Force G550 CAEW was also deployed at the base.

 On 12 June 2023, two B-1B Lancers of the 7th Bomb Wing stopped at the base for a hot-pit refuel.
 The aircraft were taking part in the Air Defender 23 exercise.
 On 21 July 2024, two B-52 Stratofortress bombers arrived at the air base as part of Bomber Task Force 24-4.
 Operating as the 20th Expeditionary Bomb Squadron, this was the first time Stratofortress bombers operated out of Romania.
 While flying over the Barents Sea, the two bombers were intercepted by Russian MiG-29 and MiG-31 fighters but continued on their flight path to Romania, being escorted by Finnish F/A-18s, German Eurofighters and Romanian F-16s until their arrival at Mihail Kogălniceanu.